robinator8/just-your-feedback/README.md

 Python, Pyramid (Web Framework), ImageAI (Python Library for Machine Learning Algorithms), JavaScript, HTML, CSS, JSON, SurveyMonkey's Developer API.

 Developer Notes:
-Activate the virtual environment by running `source pyenv/bin/activate` from the project root.
+Activate the virtual environment by running `source pyenv/bin/activate` for mac `.\env\Scripts\activate` on windows and from the project root.
 **NOTE: To leave a virtual environment, simply run `deactivate` from within the virtual enviroment.**

 ## Install Requirements
 Run `pip install -e .`.
 This installs all the Python packages specified in the `setup.py` file.
+You will also have to run `pip install setuptools==41.0.0`

 ## Run Waitress Server
 Run `pserve development.ini --reload`.